Tuition, Fees and Financial Aid

 The School of the Arts Student Emergency Assistance Fund (“Emergency Fund”) was created to provide one-time Student Emergency Assistance Grants ("Emergency Grant(s)") to support School of the Arts students experiencing a crisis that could adversely impact their academic journey.
 The goal of each grant is to assist with expenses resulting from an unexpected emergency, outside of the student’s control, that could derail a student’s progress toward their degree.
 The Emergency Fund is limited.
 Individual grants are not intended to provide ongoing relief for recurring expenses, reimburse expenses that have already been paid, or replace or supplement existing financial aid options, such as federal or private loans.

-Currently enrolled, degree-seeking students should apply for a grant only after they have exhausted all other resources, including but not limited to: personal credit, payment plans, additional student aid, assistance from family and friends, or other personal resources.
+Currently enrolled, degree-seeking students should apply for a grant only after they have explored other options, including additional student aid.
 Emergency Assistance Grants do not need to be repaid.

 All grant applications require supporting documentation.
 Documentation regarding need will be obtained from the School of the Arts Financial Aid Office as part of the application review.
 Priority will be given to students determined to have the most need and who are closest to degree completion.
 Students must attest to the reasons given for the request and to the truth and validity of the application.

 Unexpected emergency situations include but are not limited to: accidents, illness, disaster, and/or temporary loss of housing.
-Students must show that they have exhausted all other available financial resources, including loans, and must have a plan for successfully managing their financial situation after the funds provided through the Emergency Assistance Grant are exhausted.
+Students must show that they have a plan for successfully managing their financial situation after the funds provided through the Emergency Assistance Grant are exhausted.

 Students should be aware that receipt of an emergency grant may create a taxable event that could require reporting to the IRS by the University or grant recipient, and may affect financial aid eligibility.
 Student Affairs will work with the Office of Financial Aid to obtain a full understanding of each applicant’s financial aid options and history.